koraytekin/ToDo/README.md

 **Objectives**:

-- As a user, I want to Add New Task by defining Title, Description and Story Points.
+- As a user, I want to be able to add new tasks that have a title, description, and story points.
-- As a user, I want to add sub-task inside my Task(to-do item).
-Cards can’t be completed without completing the sub-tasks inside them.
+- As a user, I want to be able to add subtasks to the tasks I create, which need to be completed before the task can be marked as finished.
-- As a user, I want to mark a task completed when its done.
+- As a user, I want to have the ability to mark tasks as completed when I am done with them.

 **Instructions to install and run the software:**